 Ireland’s COVID-19 Testing Entry Requirements

-Starting January 8, 2021, passengers entering Ireland from the UK or South Africa, will need to bring proof of a negative PCR test, taken no longer than 72 hours before arrival.
+Starting January 8, 2021, passengers entering or transiting Ireland will need to bring proof of a negative PCR test, taken no longer than 72 hours before arrival.

 Anyone arriving without proof of the negative test could face fines of up to €2500.